arduino/docs-content/content/hardware/06.nicla/boards/nicla-voice/tutorials/getting-started-ml/content.md

 The goals of this tutorial are:

+- Test the built-in example to check that the board is working well
-- Learn how to capture audio for a ML model
+- Learn how to capture audio to train a machine learning model
 - Learn how to train an Edge Impulse model
-- Learn how to export the model for use with the Nicla Voice
+- Learn how to export the model to be used with the Nicla Voice
-- Learn how to use this model
+- Learn how to test the model to see if it is working as it should be

 ## Hardware & Software Needed